Department of Medicine

 |NEUROLOGY, PHYSICAL MEDICINE, AND

-The potential and often serious consequences
+The potential and often serious consequences of strokes are

 This division, under the direction